MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/merge-extract-pdf.md

 # Merge and extract PDF files in Microsoft Syntex

-With Microsoft Syntex, you can merge two or more PDF files into a new PDF file or you can extract pages from a PDF file to make new individual PDF files.
+With Microsoft Syntex, you can merge two or more PDF files into a new PDF file, or you can extract pages from a PDF file to make new individual PDF files.

 The **Merge** option lets you quickly combine PDF files into a new PDF file stored in SharePoint or OneDrive.
 You can easily organize, share, and send multiple PDF files as a single file, allowing you to better organize the information you want to view or share with others.